lgbt-foundation/whitepaper/whitepaper.md

 It cannot be guaranteed that any outside state or corporation, or a foundation with a different mission, would be as good a steward of the privacy of the members of the LGBT community as that community itself.
 By allowing for unique identification within the LGBT community, yet keeping that information out of reach for governments or corporations, the trust required for the community to adopt LGBT Token is strengthened.
 This community recognized yet individually protected identification is unique to LGBT Token and key to its rapid mass adoption.

-#### Impact Through Funding of Progress
+### 3. Impact Through Funding of Progress

 > **LGBT Impact is the inherent and powerful funding mechanism for causes of imporance for the LGBT Community in their quest to achieve equal rights and acceptance.**

 As an example, a recent wave of detention and torture of gay men in Chechnya beginning in February 2017 has become so outrageous that it has attracted the attention of and action by activists and financial supporters.
 As a market leader for gay apps in Russia, Hornet has been at the forefront of this effort, providing extensive coverage and education about the situation.
 But it also provided on the ground and behind-the-scenes work to evacuate up to 70 Chechen men to safety.

 Not all such acts of oppression draw such a level of attention, however, but remain in the shadows.
 A response today mainly consists of media coverage, possible and likely partisan social media outrage, and hopefully grassroot initiatives supported by individual donations or occasionally larger grants.
-In the future, we envision that any such incidents of oppression of rights of LGBTs should be identifiable (who are these victims, how many are there and how can we reach them without endangering them?), and we should be able to allocate and quickly transfer currency in order to make an immediate and meaningful difference on the ground.
+In the future, we envision that any such incidents of oppression of rights of LGBTs should be identifiable (who are these victims, how many are there and how can we reach them without endangering them?), and we should be able to allocate and quickly transfer valye in order to make an immediate and meaningful difference on the ground.
 It is nice to put a sad face on articles reporting such prosecution on social media; awareness is key.
 We believe, however, that it is even better to also transfer within hours $20,000 to the exact victims, allowing them to organize transportation and security to reach safer pastures before they get injured or worse.

 > **LGBT Token would make sure that emergency tokens is available immediately.
 This will literally save lives.**